Want the perfect workout program?Take Quiz

 February 08, 2022

-Professional bodybuilder Brett Wilkin is looking to make a statement this year, he took to his newly launched YouTube channel to showcase his intense leg workout.
+Professional bodybuilder Brett Wilkin is looking to make a statement, he took to his YouTube channel to showcase his intense leg workout.
 Wilkin has what it takes to compete with the biggest names in the sport, let's see the type of workouts that have landed him there.

 Brett Wilkin is the real deal; the Colorado native earned his IFBB Pro league card in 2018 by winning the NPC Junior Nationals as a classic physique competitor.
 After two shows in 2019 (Toronto Pro and Puerto Rico Pro) as a 212 competitor, Brett decided to take a break to bulk up.
 He took a year off to bulk up, which helped him have his best pro placing at the 2021 Chicago Pro, coming second only to Hunter Labrada.